- Node.js as backend technology

 Node.js is a platform built on Chrome’s JavaScript runtime that is helpful for the development of scalable applications.
 It uses an event-driven, non-blocking I/O model that is perfect for developing real-time, data-intensive applications.

-Node.js is perfect for developing small web applications and websites.
+It is perfect for developing small web applications and websites; it is what Node.js is used for mostly nowadays.
 However, since no explicit coding standards exist, companies should not use this framework for large projects.
 The event-based nature of Node.js makes it a perfect ingredient for applications that need to handle concurrent requests in real time, including frequent data transfers from client to server.

 Compared to Python, Node.js offers more performance and speed.
-It is an ideal solution for developing chat applications, Collaboration systems, Complicated single-page apps, IoT implementations, and Streaming platforms.
-It can be leveraged in high-load application development and in creating e-commerce platforms that depend on processing speed.
+It is an ideal solution for developing chat applications, collaboration systems, complicated single-page apps, IoT implementations, and streaming platforms.
+It can be leveraged in high-load application development and creating e-commerce platforms that depend on processing speed.

 Node.js major use cases